VladimirMakeev/D2ModdingToolset/README.md

     - Add a new entry in `LattS.dbf`;
     - Specify the custom source `ID` and `TEXT` accordingly;
     - Specify the id of the source name from `TApp.dbf` in `NAME_TXT` ('X005TA0153' for instance);
     - Specify `IMMU_AI_R`: AI rating of the source immunity - used to determine how powerful a unit with such ward or immunity is.
 The greater - the better.
 For example, elemental immunities have average rating of 5, while weapon immunity has 57.
-Can be omitted - 5 is the default.
+Can be omitted - 5 is the default;
+    - Consider adding vertical align to unit encyclopedia fields to properly accommodate custom attack source text:
+        - Find text constants with ids `X005TA0787` and `X005TA0788` in `TApp.dbf` and `TAppEdit.dbf`;
+        - Note how attack name fields `%TWICE%%ALTATTACK%%ATTACK%%SECOND%` are enclosed in vertical align `\p110;` and `\p0;`;
+        - Use the same technique to enclose `%SOURCE%%SOURCE2%` field in `X005TA0788` (like `\p110;%SOURCE%%SOURCE2%\p0;`).

     ![image](https://user-images.githubusercontent.com/5180699/122281194-ac1e3380-cef2-11eb-902a-29821d0ceae5.png)